Cummeragunja walk-off: Protest

 On 1 February 1939, Patten returned to the station and addressed a meeting of residents at the station hall.
-At the meeting he "outlined the new legislation the state government was intending to introduce, described conditions on other supervised reserces, claimed children were going to be removed, and alleged the station would become a closed compound under the Board's new policy".
+At the meeting he outlined the new legislation the state government was intending to introduce, described conditions on other supervised reserves, claimed children were going to be removed, and alleged the station would become a closed compound under the Board's new policy.

 Several residents left Cummeragunja immediately following Patten's speech.
 He telegrammed the state government that residents were leaving, which he attributed to intimidation, starvation and victimisation, and demanded an immediate inquiry.
 Patten addressed a further impromptu meeting two days later, after which he and his brother were arrested and charged with "enticing Aborigines to leave a reserve".
 The walk-off was in contravention of rules set by the Board.

 Patten's arrested spurred a further walk-off of residents, who collected their belongings and began leaving in groups, many of which crossed the Murray River into Victorian jurisdiction and set up camp on the riverbanks near Barmah.
 The number of residents who left is uncertain but was likely around 100, although contemporary sources reported figures between 60 and 300 people.
 Activist Bill Onus put off his potential career as a budding actor to return from Melbourne to his place of birth for the walk-off.